The Will to Fly: Impact

 “I was in such a horrible dark place, more so because I’m such a harsh critic of myself,” Pearson told the BBC.

 “When I missed the Olympics, I hated everything, I hated everyone and I didn’t want to be anywhere.

 “I wanted to run away but there was a voice in the back of my head saying, ‘But what if, what if, what if’.

 “I watched her movie and she had those what ifs and she still did it, Lydia came out better for it.”

 By the time she’d left Gold Coast airport, the 2012 Olympic champion had decided she would not only return to her sport but would also coach herself.

 “I was on a bit of a downer at that moment, I’d been let down by a few people,” Pearson said.

 “My injuries have been a result of maybe bad coaching, bad choices as well.

 “I didn’t really know what I wanted and whether to stay in the sport, whether to retire.

 “Then I thought, ‘What the hell am I going to do?
 I don’t really have anything else but my sport’.

 “I walked off the plane and still had the movie stuck in my head.

 “As soon as I walked out the door of the airport, I was like, ‘Right I am coaching myself, I’m going stay in sport and we’ll see what happens.”

 Pearson, 30, went back to training and within 12 months was the champion of the world again.

 “As soon as I made that decision everything seemed light again and easy and I made choices, I made the right choices,” she said.

-“The main thing you have to have is resilience.
-I found that in me after watched I that movie, I found the resilience I needed to come back.
+“The main thing to have is resilience.
+I found that in me, I found the resilience.

 “So I want to send huge thanks (to Lydia) for her putting that movie out which I choose to watch.”